Every photographer will at least try black and white landscape photography. From the

 Seeing the World in Black and White

-But while that may be the key to a great colour image, for those of us wanting to create stunning black and white shots, we need to start thinking a little differently.
+The golden hour might be the key to a great colour image.
+But for those of us wanting to create stunning black and white landscape shots, we need to think in a different way.

 So, if you can’t rely on colour to make your photograph for you, what do you use instead?

-We are all obviously used to seeing the full spectrum of colours, so it takes a little effort to train our brains to think about a scene in terms of highlights and shadows.
+But we are used to seeing the full spectrum of colours.
+It takes a little effort to train our brains to think about a scene based on highlights and shadows.

 That doesn’t mean disregarding the colours in front of us altogether.
-With experience, you will see how the hue of certain elements, such as green grass or a blue sky, translate into different brightness of tone in a black and white image.
+With experience, you will see start seeing how an image translates in B&W. How the hue of certain elements, such as green grass,

-The rules of composition apply just as much whether you’re shooting a colour or black and white landscape.
-Leading lines, patterns, natural framing, placing the horizon, and varying your viewpoint are all things to keep in mind when framing your shot.
+Leading lines, patterns, natural framing, placing the horizon, and varying your viewpoint.
+These are all things to keep in mind when framing your shot.

-But when shooting monochrome, it’s also important to always be thinking about how the tones of the scene in front of you will look in the final image.
+monochrome, there are other important things too.
+You should be thinking about how the tones of the scene in front of you will look in the final image.

-Also, just because you’re shooting landscapes, don’t be afraid to experiment with portrait format.
+Also, don’t be afraid to experiment with portrait format.
 Let the scene dictate what will look best.

 The Zone System and Exposure